causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Collection<T>)
 ```

-Functionality: Constructs an [ArrayList](collection_package_class.md#class-arraylistt) containing all elements from the specified collection, maintaining the order returned by the collection's iterator.
+Function: Constructs an [ArrayList](collection_package_class.md#class-arraylistt) containing all elements from the specified collection, maintaining the order returned by the collection's iterator.

 Parameters: